esi0077/Js_obfuscator/README.md

 # Todo

 - [ ] make third layer obfuscation
+- [ ] make the script license base
 - [ ] make it harder to deobfuscate
 - [ ] make outpot dependency on ip.If you want that a user can see the code